sandgraal/tiny-helpdesk-hero/DEVELOPMENT.md

 - Canvas renders rely on LittleJS’ default pixel-snapping and the off-screen monitor canvas is cleared each frame with a solid background to avoid ghosting.
 If we introduce hardware scaling or smoothing overrides, update `createMonitorDisplay` so we explicitly set `imageSmoothingEnabled` according to the art direction.

 ## LittleJS Integration Tips
-- Wrap engine globals (`engineInit`, `setShowSplashScreen`, `mouseWasPressed`, etc.) in adapter functions to simplify mocking.
+- Wrap engine globals (`engineInit`, `setShowSplashScreen`, `mouseWasPressed`, etc.) in adapter functions to simplify mocking and future API swaps.
-- Use `drawRectScreen`/`drawTextScreen` for UI and anchor everything to a virtual layout grid so resizing is trivial.
+- When we register new callbacks, mirror the canonical signature from the [LittleJS reference sheet](https://github.com/KilledByAPixel/LittleJS/blob/main/reference.md): `engineInit(gameInit, gameUpdate, gameUpdatePost, gameRender, gameRenderPost, imageSources = [], rootElement = document.body)`.
+- Prefer LittleJS utility classes (`Vector2`, `Color`, `Timer`, `RandomGenerator`) for math helpers; expose them through our adapters so gameplay code can be unit-tested without depending on the global namespace.
+- Drive HUD rendering with the screen-space helpers (`drawRectScreen`, `drawTextScreen`); use `canvasPixelated`, `tilesPixelated`, and related toggles for consistent texture sampling when we initialize the engine.
-- Keep update loops deterministic where possible; in tests, mock time deltas for repeatability.
+- Keep update loops deterministic where possible; in tests, mock time deltas for repeatability and rely on `Timer` instances from LittleJS where appropriate.
-- Profile with the built-in LittleJS profiler each milestone to ensure performance headroom.
+- Profile with the built-in LittleJS profiler each milestone to ensure performance headroom, and consult the cheat sheet when enabling optional systems (particle designer, sound effect designer) so we stay aligned with engine defaults.
 - Render the HUD into `src/game/monitor-display.mjs` before blitting when working on the over-the-shoulder composition; see `src/game/scene.mjs` for the current desk scene implementation.
 - Feed `createLightingController().update` both empathy and call progress so the day-night tint stays in sync with shift advancement.